FrattaMarco/DapperContext/README.md

 # Query string
 #### GetAsyncWithQuery
-It takes as input, in format string, the query.
+It takes as input, in format string, the query and the parameters.
 **It returns an IEnumerable** That is all the records obtained by the query.

 #### ExecuteAsyncWithQuery
-It takes as input, in format string, the query.
+It takes as input, in format string, the query and the parameters.
 **It returns a boolean** variable that certifies whether or not the correct execution has taken place.

 #### UpdateAsyncWithQuery
-It takes as input, in format string, the query.
+It takes as input, in format string, the query and the parameters.

 **It returns a T object** that is the object modified with the new values.